-We evaluate the morbidity prevalence and compute morbidity-free life expectancy for some specific sets of morbidities grouped in 4 categories: cardiovascular diseases; diabetes; osteoarticular diseases (e.g., arthritis, rheumatism and back pain), and incapacity/disabilities: to walk, see or listen (restricted to severe or total incapacity).
+We evaluate the morbidity prevalence and compute morbidity-free life expectancy for some specific sets of morbidities grouped in 4 categories: 1) cardiovascular diseases; 2) diabetes; 3) osteoarticular diseases (e.g., arthritis, rheumatism and back pain) - these first three inquired by the PNS survey - 4) and severe or total functional disabilities to walk, see or listen - inquired by the 2010 National Census.
+Cardiovascular diseases and diabetes were selected because of their recent burden increasing trend in the country (Fatima Marinho Souza, França, and Cavalcante 2017) and osteoarticular diseases and functional disabilities were selected due to its acknowledged impact on rural workers (Moreira et al. 2015).

 Since differences in urban-rural mortality are expected to favor rural residents (Albuquerque 2019), we compare both populations also by a relative measure of morbidity-free life expectancy.
-That is, we compute the proportion of life expectancy that the synthetic cohort is expected to live free from each related morbidity (hxex ratio).
+That is, we compute the fraction of life expectancy that the synthetic cohort is expected to live without each related morbidity (hxex ratio).
+This ratio can be interpreted as a proxy of the proportion of life expected to be lived free from morbidity for a synthetic cohort with a set of age-specific morbidity prevalence rates and age-specific mortality rates.
 We adopt this strategy to compare relative measures and avoid distortions that might come from absolute values.
-We focus our attention on adult mortality differentials (15-69 age-groups) because PNS had disease prevalence data available only for the adult population (18+).
+We focus our attention on adult mortality differentials (20-69 age-groups) because PNS had disease prevalence data available only for the adult population (18+).

 2.5 Decomposition of rural-urban DFLE differentials

-In our final stage, we apply decomposition methods developed by (Andreev, Shkolnikov, and Begun 2002).
-The estimation of person-years lived in good health, in Equation 1, requires two-variable vectors: person-years lived by age group (nLx), derived from age-specific mortality rates vector (Mx), and age-specific healthy condition or morbidity-free prevalence vectors (Πx).
+In the methodological step 4, we apply the stepwise-replacement decomposition method (Andreev, Shkolnikov, and Begun 2002).
+The estimation of person-years lived in good health, in Equation 1, requires two-variable vectors: person-years lived by age group (nLx), derived from age-specific mortality rates vector (Mx), and age-specific health condition or morbidity-free prevalence vectors (Πx).
 Then, the health expectancy (hx) at age x can be stated as a function of age-specific mortality rates and age-specific health prevalence (Equation 2).

 2hx=hxMx,Πx

-The urban-rural differences for health expectancy can be decomposed into two components computed by applying the stepwise replacement algorithm.
-The algorithm’s rationale lies behind the transformation of one population group vector of health expectancy (hxrur, for example) into the other population group vector of health expectancy (hxurb in our case).
-Considering the components of hx function (Equation 2),we can obtain rural health expectancy vector estimates out of urban health expectancy vector by transforming each of its elements Mxrur and Πxrur into Mxurb and Πxurb which is performed in an age-by-age replacement mode: Mx and Πx are the mortality and morbidity-free prevalence rates vectors composed by rates myrur and πyrur at ages x<y and myurb and πyurb at ages x≥y, respectively (Andreev, Shkolnikov, and Begun 2002).
+The rural-urban differences for health expectancy can be decomposed into two components computed by applying the proposed stepwise replacement algorithm.
+The algorithm’s rationale is based on the transformation of one population group vector of health expectancy (hxrur, for example) into the other population group vector of health expectancy (hxurb in our case).
+Considering the components of hx function (Equation 2),we can obtain rural health expectancy vector estimates out of urban health expectancy vector by transforming each of its elements Mxrur and Πxrur into Mxurb and Πxurb which is performed in an age-by-age replacement strategy: Mx and Πx are the mortality and morbidity-free prevalence rates vectors composed by rates myrur and πyrur at ages x<y and myurb and πyurb at ages $ x y$x≥y, respectively (Andreev, Shkolnikov, and Begun 2002).

 Therefore, the difference hxrur−hxurb is the sum of two components: 1) γxrur−urb (Equation 3), component of hx difference due to difference in mortality rates at age x, and 2) λxrur−urb (Equation 4), component of hx difference due to difference in morbidity-free prevalence at age x.